 ExxonMobil, the largest publicly traded international oil and gas company, uses technology and innovation to help meet the world’s growing energy needs.
-We hold an industry-leading inventory of resources and are one of the largest integrated refiners, marketers of petroleum products and chemical manufacturers.
+ExxonMobil holds an industry-leading inventory of resources, is one of the largest refiners and marketers of petroleum products, and its chemical company is one of the largest in the world.
 For more information, visit www.exxonmobil.com or follow us on Twitter www.twitter.com/exxonmobil.

 CAUTIONARY STATEMENT: Statements of future events or conditions in this release are forward-looking statements.
 Actual future results, including demand growth; project plans, schedules, capacities, and costs; and business results could differ materially due to factors such as changes in prices of oil, gas or petrochemicals and other market factors affecting the petrochemical industry and the supply and demand for our products; political or regulatory developments, including the granting of required permits and any changes in environmental laws; the outcome of commercial negotiations; timing of funding decisions and project construction; the occurrence and duration of economic recessions; the actions of competitors; unforeseen technical or operating difficulties; and other factors discussed under the heading "Factors Affecting Future Results" in the Investors section of our website (www.exxonmobil.com) and in Item 1A of our most recent Form 10-K.